norseghost/norseghost.github.io/_posts/2019-01-13-proposed-changes-social-work.md

   of not being able to keep perfect watch at all times.

-* The term *welfare technologies* is added in points 11-12, to allow for electronic monitoring of certain at-risk individals.
+* The term *welfare technologies* is added in points 11-12, to allow for electronic monitoring of certain at-risk individuals.
 Emphasis is, again, on ensuring care, dignity and safety; with the overall intent of increasing quality-of-life and increased opportunities for expression of self.